-Aside from the fact that these “advisors” are being unethical in dressing up what is essentially a sales pitch as impartial advice, and receiving large kickbacks for client referrals, the big issue here is t
+Aside from the fact that these “advisors” are being unethical in dressing up what is essentially a sales pitch as impartial advice, and receiving large kickbacks for client referrals, the big issue here is the product itself.

 Many of these advisors ride the property waves, surfacing when market sentiment is high and housing finds increased favour with investors.

 They then use this buoyant market sentiment to push an inferior product, raking in commissions as high as $50,000 in some instances.

 That’s why so many are currently crawling out of the woodwork.

 ‘Yes,’ they agree with the beginning investor, ‘ you are absolutely right in how well property values are doing right now.
 Of course real estate is a very reliable and safe commodity!’